-Creating new markets for consumer products is extremely difficult.
-According to IRI, less than 25% of new brands in the United States earn $7.5 million in Year One sales, and less than 2% earn $50 million.
-Overwhelmingly, the big winners tend to be brand extensions, rather than products creating fundamentally new categories.
+Creating successful innovation in consumer products is clearly difficult.
+According to IRI, less than 25% of new brands in the United States earn $7.5 million in first-year sales, and less than 2% earn $50 million.
+Overwhelmingly, the big winners tend to be brand extensions, rather than innovative consumer products creating fundamentally new categories.

 It is very hard to change engrained consumer behaviors.
-New brands can also struggle to fit into existing merchandising schemes at retail - the Colgate Wisp single-use toothbrush, for example, was stocked initially in both oral care and confectionary.
+New brands can also struggle to fit into existing retail merchandising schemes – the Colgate Wisp single-use toothbrush, for example, was stocked initially in both oral care and confectionary.
 Moreover, brands have become increasingly fragmented, making it harder for new introductions to stand out.
-Again according to IRI, over the last decade the percentage of brands earning $20 million has shrunk from 13% to 7% in food, and in non-food from 22% to 5%.
 It only adds to the challenge that private label has become extremely fast at knocking off successful new products – occasionally even beating brands to achieving national roll-out.

-And yet new markets are absolutely fundamental to growth in this industry.
-For most brands, extensions can only go so far before they devolve into a confused morass of SKUs that drive high costs and cannibalization.
+And yet new markets are absolutely fundamental to growth in the consumer products industry.
+For most brands, extensions can only go so far before they devolve into a confused jumble of SKUs that drive high costs and cannibalization.
 New flavors and assortments are important to growth, but so too is creating the next Febreze or Red Bull.

-- Target an awkward workaround that people have always taken for granted (Swiffer)
+- Target an awkward workaround that people have settled for (Swiffer)

-- Bring an established proposition to a new situation (Gatorade A.M.)
+- Bring an established proposition to a new situation (ZzzQuil)

-- Think holistically about the experience of using the product vs. simply its function (Target's intuitive way of labeling medicines)
+- Think holistically about the experience of using a product, instead of looking simply at its function (diabetes products)

-- Re-orient a familiar product with a fundamentally new value proposition (V8 as a way to get your required servings of vegetables)
+- Re-orient a familiar product with a fundamentally new value proposition (Gorilla Glass)

-- Leverage distribution to dominate an emerging category (Danone with Stonyfield Farm)
+- Leverage distribution advantages to dominate an emerging category (Sirius XM radio)